Legal Identity of Father

 The child's rights are also clarified once a person is legally declared the father.
 A child has a right to inherit property from the person designated as the legal father but not from a stepfather.
 A child's ability to bring a wrongful death suit or to receive certain government benefits such as Social Security survivor payments or to be covered by health insurance are all impacted by a determination of who is the legal father.

 Paternity laws may differ slightly in each state but are generally similar.
 Persons desiring to establish their legal status as a father should not delay after they discover they are the parent.
 Consultation with an experienced attorney is advised to ensure proper procedures are followed and your rights are protected.
-If you have any questions concerning paternity, call the Law Offices Peter Van Aulen at (201) 845-7400 today for a free in office consultation.
+If you have any questions concerning paternity, call the Law Offices Peter Van Aulen at (201) 845-7400 today for a free initial consultation.